 \section{Experiment}

-This section is dedicated to experiments.
-We begin by outlining the dataset settings and training methods, followed by a discussion of the evaluation metrics.
-Finally, we provide the experimental results and ablation studies.
+This section presents the experimental validation of our framework.
+We first detail the dataset configurations and training protocols, followed by a description of the evaluation benchmarks.
+Finally, we provide experimental results and ablation studies.